-Through the years at SteerPoint, we have successfully created nearly 350 different customized client websites, all in our eco-system of choice: WORDPRESS.
-We have no doubt it is one of the best, most flexible and lowest-maintenance platforms available.
+Through the years at SteerPoint, we have successfully created nearly 350 different customized client websites, all in our eco-system of choice: WordPress.
+We have no doubt it is one of the best, most flexible, and lowest-maintenance platforms available.
 It provides ideal and scalable solutions for the majority of businesses and organizations worldwide.
+We can help make WordPress maintenance easy.

 Everything is fine.
 Until it is not.